kudgel/planet-of-lust-vgaify/README.md

 # Planet of Lust VGA Patch

-This patch "upgrades" the EGA version of [*Planet of Lust*](https://www.myabandonware.com/game/planet-of-lust-qg) to a VGA one.
+This patch "upgrades" the EGA DOS port of [*Planet of Lust*](https://www.myabandonware.com/game/planet-of-lust-qg) to VGA.

+Compare EGA vs VGA (yes, that is a real screenshot):

 ![EGA](docimages/brad-ega.png) ![VGA](docimages/brad-vga.png)